Electorate of Saxony: Establishment of the Saxon Electorate

-From the end of the 12th to the middle of the 13th century, a narrow circle of imperial electors emerged that succeeded in excluding others from their number.
-The electoral college consisted initially of two ecclesiastical and two secular princes, one of whom was the duke of Saxony.
-The circle was extended in the 13th century to seven: the archbishops of Mainz, Trier and Cologne plus the count palatine of the Rhine, the margrave of Brandenburg, the king of Bohemia and the duke of Saxony.
-Tying electoral rights to individual territories took place in the early 13th century and solidified from then on.
-In the case of the Electorate of Saxony, the specific territory tied to was the Duchy of Saxe-Wittenberg.
+From the end of the 12th, a narrow circle of imperial electors emerged among highest princes, both secular and ecclesiastical, thus gradually excluding other, less powerful nobles from the electoral process.
+The dukes of Saxony had prominent roles in various imperial elections, and their electoral rights were affirmed both through practice and formal documents.
+Already before the Golden Bull of 1356, the Electoral College was reduced in practice to seven major princes: the archbishops of Mainz, Trier and Cologne, plus the king of Bohemia, the count palatine of the Rhine, the duke of Saxony, and the margrave of Brandenburg.
+Tying electoral rights to specific domains took place already in the early 13th century, and solidified from then on.
+In the case of the Saxon Electorate, the specific territory tied to was the Ascanian Duchy of Saxony, that emerged in 1180.